turbot/steampipe-mod-aws-compliance/cis_compute_service_v100/docs/cis_compute_service_v100_5_2.md

 ### From the Console:

-1. Login to the AWS Console using https://console.aws.amazon.com/iam/
+1. Login to the AWS Console using https://console.aws.amazon.com/iam/.
-2. On the left hand side under Access management, Click on `Roles`
+2. On the left hand side under Access management, Click on `Roles`.
 3. Search for any roles identified above in the audit.
-4. Click on the role and update the Action AssumeRole, aws:SourceArn to contain the full ARN of the resource
+4. Click on the role and update the Action AssumeRole, aws:SourceArn to contain the full ARN of the resource.

 ```
 "aws:SourceArn": ["arn:aws:batch:us-east-1:123456789012:compute-environment/testCE",]